VolcaTech/cryptoxmas.xyz/README.md

 ![Send](/public/buy_flow_server-less.png)

-1. Sender buys Christmas Card (NFT) by sending ETH an escrow Smart Contract.
+1. Sender buys Christmas Card (NFT) by sending ETH to an escrow Smart Contract.
 (Optionally sender can add more ETH for receiver)
 2. Escrow Smart Contract transfers NFT from seller to the escrow
-3. Smart contract sends small amount (0.01 eth) to ephemeral account, rest of NFT price to Giveth campaign as a donation and leaves ETH above the NFT price for receiver to claim in escrow.
+3. Smart Contract sends small amount (0.01 eth) to ephemeral account, rest of NFT price to Giveth campaign as a donation and leaves ETH above the NFT price for receiver to claim in escrow.
 4. Sender shares claim link, which contains private key for ephemeral account, with receiver